JJ/2021-cec-deep-g-prop/code/README.md

 ### Installing the DeepGProp CLI

-To run DeepGProp first we need to install it's cli.
+To run DeepGProp first we need to install its cli.
 For that, run the following
 command:

 ```shell